---

 By addressing these components, technology due diligence provides a clear picture of a company’s technical health and its potential for long-term success.

-Sell-side Technical Due Diligence Strategies
+## Sell-side Due Diligence Strategies for Startups

+For startups, tech talent due diligence is a vital part of preparing for a sale, beyond financial readiness.
 Preparing for a sale involves more than just financial readiness; technical due diligence is equally critical.
 From a seller’s perspective, identifying and addressing potential issues early can significantly impact the outcome of buyer evaluations.
-Sell-side due diligence is not just about fixing problems—it’s about presenting a business that is ready for seamless acquisition.

 The first step in sell-side technical due diligence is to assess the company’s operational and technical infrastructure.
 This process helps uncover any vulnerabilities or inefficiencies that could raise red flags during buyer evaluations.
 By addressing these issues beforehand, sellers can present a stronger case for their valuation.